Cleopatra (group): Steppin' Out

 Cleopatra moved onto their second album Steppin' Out, working with top record producers, including Jimmy Jam and Terry Lewis, Dallas Austin, Daryl Simmons, Cutfather & Joe, and Stargate.
 They shot their album cover with photographer Markus Klinko.
 They toured the US in 2000 promoting the lead single from Steppin Out, "U Got It".
 They promoted the single on various television programs including The Tonight Show with Jay Leno and The Queen Latifah Show.

 Also as the new spokeswomen for cosmetics firm CoverGirl, they sang the theme tune for their new make-up line 'Triple Lipstick' television advertisement.
 The advert, narrated by Cleo, was filmed on Miami's South Beach in 2000 and saw the girls on stage performing the theme song.
 They then moved on to tour Japan and promoted their Jimmy Jam and Terry Lewis produced Japanese single "Yes, The Party's Going Right".
 They were invited to perform a mini-concert for the Sultan of Brunei and his royal family.

-However, changes within Warner and everyone who was working on the Cleopatra project led to lack of promotion of their UK single, "Come and Get Me" which entered the UK Singles Chart at #29; the Steppin' Out release date for the UK was pushed back, and the album was eventually never released in the UK.
+However, changes within Warner and everyone who was working on the Cleopatra project led to lack of promotion of their UK single, "Come and Get Me" which entered the UK Singles Chart at number 29; the Steppin' Out release date for the UK was pushed back, and the album was eventually never released in the UK.
 The label wanted Cleo as a solo artist, and this led to the group's parting ways with Warner.